rachelesmee/website/foss4gukonline2020/sessions.md

 # GeoServer 2.17 Updates!	(presentation)

-Andrea Aime, Jody Garnett,	GeoServer Project Steering Committee: ⛵ 16:50
+Andrea Aime, Jody Garnett,	GeoServer Project Steering Committee: ⛵ 16:50 BST (UTC+1)

 _What is new with GeoServer 2.17!_